MuratBuker/Local-LLM-Stack-Documentation/README.md

 ### Watchtower

-Since we are heaviliy using Docker container, managing their image updates is a thing.
-You can use Wathtower to monitor and check every container you specified at the defined time.
+Since we are heavily using Docker container, managing their image updates is a thing.
+You can use Watchtower to monitor and check every container you specified at the defined time.
 It will download new image if any and restart the container with the new image.

 You can use below docker-compose.
 You can add or remove container names.